 An Oklahoma mother of two children, ages 8 and 5, offers this homemade teacher-pleaser: “Every year the 8-year-old and I spend a weekend making homemade candy and cookies.
 We purchase baskets at yard sales during the summer and fall.
 We clean up the baskets, line them with cheery Christmas material napkins and then fill them up with cookies and fudge.
 The teachers love it!
 It is also a good way to have ‘girl time’ with my daughter.”

 Another parent has this idea for an inexpensive but practical gift with a homemade touch: “I purchase an inexpensive cloth book bag from my local arts and crafts store and have my children decorate it with fabric paint.
 I then fill the bag with inexpensive items such as a tube of sun block lotion, a bookmark and a gift certificate to our local used bookstore.
-My children have been presenting their teachers with this gift for 5 years now and every teacher has loved it!”
+My children have been presenting their teachers with this gift for five years now and every teacher has loved it!”

 Another great idea is to pot a plant, buy some paint and have your child decorate the pot with handprints.
 Make a card in the shape of a seed packet, write a note thanking the teacher for helping your child grow and stake it into the soil.